Engineering-Research-and-Development/iotagent-opcua/docs/opc_ua_agent_tutorial.md

 IoT Agent can be configured as described in the
 [user guide](https://github.com/Engineering-Research-and-Development/iotagent-opcua/blob/master/docs/user_and_programmers_manual.md).
-In order to play with OPC UA server above-mentioned, configuration files are already edited and available in AGECONF folder.
+In order to start playing with the above mentioned OPC UA server, configuration files have been already edited and available in AGECONF folder.

 #### Orion Context Broker